 Formally established by Congress in 2012, the Interstate 11 corridor joining the Phoenix and Las Vegas areas overlays U.S. 93 northwest from the Mike O’Callaghan – Pat Tillman Memorial Bridge by Hoover Dam to the Boulder City Bypass, which fully opened by October 2018.
 I-11 was completed northwest from U.S. 95 to Foothills Drive in Henderson on January 27, 2018.
 Sign changes already renumbered the southernmost extent of I-515 as I-11 following the opening of the new southbound lanes at Railroad Pass on August 15, 2017.
 The American Association of State Highway and Transportation Officials (AASHTO) approved the establishment of Interstate 11 from the Arizona state line to I-215 on May 29, 2014.

-The continuation of Interstate 11 north from Henderson may overlay the remainder of I-515 to I-15 by Downtown Las Vegas.
-Alternatively the corridor may use the Bruce Woodbury Beltway (I-215) west or a new terrain alignment around Henderson and Nellis Air Force Base to I-15 northeast of Las Vegas.
+The continuation of Interstate 11 north from Henderson will overlay the remainder of I-515 to I-15 by Downtown Las Vegas.
+Alternatively the corridor could have used the Bruce Woodbury Beltway (I-215) west or followed a new terrain alignment around Henderson and Nellis Air Force Base to I-15 northeast of Las Vegas.